clj-easy/stub/README.md

 ## Usage

-To generate stubs you need to pass the `classpath` and at least one namespace from `namespaces` to `stub` later require it and find all related namespaces for stub generation.
+To generate stubs you need to pass the `classpath` and at least one namespace from `namespaces` to `stub` later require it and generate the stubs for those namespaces.
 You can specify a optional `output-dir`, otherwise the `stubs` folder will be used.
 For more details check `stub --help`.